Last updated : December 16, 2024

 Negative dilute

-Even though the test shows no evidence of drug use, the low concentration of creatinine contained in the sample caused by excessive fluid intake made it impossible to establish a negative result with certainty.
-That means if there were drug metabolites in the body, they may have not been detected.
+Having the word negative attached to a drug test result should be considered a good thing, right?
+Not when it pertains to a diluted drug sample because even though the test shows no evidence of drug use, the low concentration of creatinine contained in the sample caused by excessive fluid intake made it impossible to establish a negative result with certainty.
+In other words, if drug metabolites are in the body, they may have not been detected.

-A negative dilute result doesn’t always mean that a drug user was trying to slip by undetected.
+A negative dilute result doesn’t always indicate that a drug user was trying to slip by undetected.
 It could have been purely accidental.
-Someone suffering from shy bladder syndrome, for instance, may have drunk a large quantity of water before the test for fear of not being able to “go” when they got there.
+People who suffer from shy bladder syndrome, for instance, have trouble urinating in public restrooms.
+They may have drunk a large quantity of water before the test hoping they could “go” when they arrived at the testing facility.

-People who suffer from this syndrome have trouble urinating in public restrooms.
-The added stress of providing a urine specimen for a company drug test makes it impossible for some to do so.
-It’s a good idea to make the employer aware of the situation—and perhaps provide a doctor’s statement to back it up—before reporting for the test.
+However, the added stress of providing a urine specimen for a company drug test could make it impossible for them to do so.
+Anyone suffering from this condition should tell their employer about it—and perhaps provide a doctor’s statement to back it up—before reporting for the test.

 Positive dilute